 Read the latest statement from the JQI Team on Vulnerabilities of Jobs to the Covid-19 Economic Shutdown

-Of workers who were placed back on payrolls after being initially laid off/furloughed as a result of the COVID-19 Pandemic Crisis, 31% report that they have been laid off a second time, and another 26% of those placed back on payrolls report being told by their employer that they may be laid off again.
-These results were surprisingly higher for workers in states that have not been experiencing recent COVID-19 surges, relative to those in surging states.
+Of workers who were put back on payroll after being initially laid off as a result of the COVID-19 crisis, 27 percent reported in August/September that they have been laid off a second time, and another 36 percent have been told by their employer that they may be laid off again.

 Do you like this page?